Soumya0190/Fabflix/WebApp/README.md

    - #### Explain how Connection Pooling is utilized in the Fabflix code.
 1. For Fabflix, I have added added connection pool settings in resources in context.xml
-2. For read only operations, I have used resource name = jdbc/moviedb
+2. For read only operations, I have used resource name = jdbc/moviedb I have used localhost instead of using Slave database for read operations, as master database also supports read operation and going to local database will reduce network latency.
 <Resource name="jdbc/moviedb"
           auth="Container"
           driverClassName="com.mysql.jdbc.Driver"